Beto29/Pentaho-CE-with-WSO2IS-SSO/README.md

 In Choose File, go to the path Pentaho_SAML_Configurables which has been created in earlier steps and select the pentaho-sp.xml file and then select the Upload button.

-Note: Before uploading the file, the pentaho-sp.xml file will be having “http://localhost:8080”,always use the port number and hostname or ip number which has been defined in server.xml file located in “pentaho-server\tomcat\conf” and do the respective changes to the pentaho-sp.xml file using a text editor.
+Note: Before uploading the file, the pentaho-sp.xml file will be having “http://localhost:8080”, always use the port number and hostname or ip number which has been defined in server.xml file located in “pentaho-server\tomcat\conf” and do the respective changes to the pentaho-sp.xml file using a text editor.

 And also comment the entire “<md:KeyDescriptor use="encryption">” section in the pentaho-sp.xml file.